-Do you know how much an average Indian spends for their first smartphone?
+Do you know how much an average Indian spends on their first smartphone?
 I know, it is in between a range of 10,000 to 20,000 INR (130 USD to 250 USD).
-This is considered as a low or mid-range budget.
-The manufacturers has already done the mathematics.
+This is considered a low or mid-range budget.
+The manufacturers have already done the mathematics.
 Hence, they are showering the market with phones in this price range.
 Samsung, Huawei, Xiaomi, Oppo, Vivo everyone has fired some rounds in this market.
 So, why should Lenovo back out!
 Here we will give you a complete idea about Lenovo K10 Note.

 Lenovo has been a computing company all its life long.
 But after buying Motorola, they gathered their thoughts and started to manufacture smartphones as well.
-But they also learned the desire of the common people of having good smartphones in a price point which suits their pockets.
-So, Lenovo gathered their thought and announced Lenovo K10 Note to the market to compete the mid or low-range budget smartphone.
+But they also learned the desire of the common people of having good smartphones at a price point that suits their pockets.
+So, Lenovo gathered their thought and announced Lenovo K10 Note to the market to compete with the mid or low-range budget smartphone.

 But in this roaring market, can Lenovo K10 Note withstand the wrath of the big dogs?
 Or they will go down deep in the waters?
 Let us find out!